New Zealanders: Language

 English (New Zealand English) is the dominant language spoken by New Zealanders, and a de facto official language of New Zealand.
 According to the 2013 New Zealand census, 96.1% of New Zealanders spoke English.
-The country's de jure official languages are Māori (Te Reo) and New Zealand Sign Language (NZSL).
+The country's de jure official languages are Māori (te reo Māori) and New Zealand Sign Language (NZSL).
 Other languages spoken include Mandarin Chinese, Hindi, and Samoan.

 Religion

 Before European colonisation the religion of the indigenous Māori population was animistic, but the subsequent efforts of missionaries such as Samuel Marsden resulted in many Māori converting to Christianity.

 As of the 2023 census, New Zealand has become a postchristian nation, with only 32.3% of respondents identifying as such.
 However, regular church attendance is probably closer to 15%.

 Religious affiliation has been collected in the New Zealand census since 1851.
 One of the many complications in interpreting religious affiliation data in New Zealand is the large proportion who object to answering the question, roughly 173,000 in 2013.
 Most reporting of percentages is based on the total number of responses, rather than the total population.